mobily-enterprises/jskit-auth-client/README.md

 import { createPinia } from 'pinia'
 import router from './router'
 import App from './App.vue'
-import { setupAuthInterceptor, useUserStateStore } from '@remindjs/auth-client-vue'
+import { setupAuthInterceptor, useUserStateStore } from 'jskit-auth-client'

 const app = createApp(App)
 app.use(createPinia())